 We made these Serapes:

 Update–2 years later, my kids are still wearing them!

 Leather Stamping: (See a set here:)

 One of the neatest things we did was visit Bents Old Fort in La Junta, CO.
 It was just like being in Josefina’s home!

-Be sure to Like their Facebook Page and check out my Homeschooling- Josefina unit study Pinterest Board, too!
+Check out my Homeschooling- Josefina unit study Pinterest Board, too!